karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 ## A Redacted Example

-It's time to take a stab at demonstrating what really useful design artifacts actually look like.

-And we're immediately going to run into a problem:
+It's time to take a stab at demonstrating what really useful design artifacts actually look like... and we're immediately going to run into a problem:

 > Really useful design artifacts are specific to the problem they're solving, and proprietary to the organization that's solving it!